How to Consolidate Your Debt Into a Mortgage

 Home Equity Loan

-A home equity line of credit gets you as much as 65% of your home’s appraised value.
+A home equity line of credit allows you to borrow up to 65% of your home’s appraised value.
 The equity you have in your home aligns with the amount of cash you can borrow.

 It would help if you determined your home equity and how much you can borrow.
 A home equity calculator can help with that.
 You can use this debt consolidation calculator to learn how much you could save through loan consolidation.